BeLeap/kubectl-check/README.md

 A CLI tool to prompt users for confirmation before running potentially unsafe kubectl commands.

+> [!NOTE]
+> The prompt is disabled when the command is excuted in non-interactive terminal.

 ## Installation

 - **Download the binary from releases**